Squirting vs éjaculation féminine : on t'explique la différence

 A more inclusive and uninhibited vocabulary

-It is crucial to adopt language that respects the diversity of bodies and beings:
+It is crucial to adopt a language that respects the diversity of bodies and beings:

-• Inclusivity : Here, we prioritize the terms "people with vulvas" or "people with vaginas" to not limit these phenomena to cisgender women only.
+• Inclusivity: We prefer here the terms "people with a vulva" or "people with a vagina" so as not to limit these phenomena to cisgender women alone.

-• De-dramatize : The confusion around these terms has long fueled the taboo and the idea that squirting was urine, causing shame and inhibition.
-Let us remember that the human body naturally produces fluids during arousal; there is NO REASON to be ashamed.
+• Removing the stigma: The confusion around these terms has long fuelled taboo and the idea that squirting was urine, generating shame and inhibition.
+Let us remember that the human body naturally produces fluids during arousal; there is ABSOLUTELY NO REASON to feel ashamed.

-The pornographic industry (yes, again and always) has greatly contributed to idealizing squirting, making it seem like an indicator or even a true proof of a "successful" orgasm.
+The pornographic industry (yes, again and always) has greatly contributed to idealising squirting, presenting it as a sign gold even a definitive proof of a "successful" orgasm.

 What to remember:

-• It's not a goal : Not squirting or not ejaculating in no way means a lack of pleasure or poor sexual performance.
+• It is not a goal: Not squirting gold not ejaculating does not in any way mean a lack of pleasure gold poor sexual performance.

-• The orgasm is multiple : The orgasm is a complex and polymorphic phenomenon.
-It can be accompanied by various bodily reactions or no visible manifestation.
+• Orgasm is multiple: Orgasm is a complex and polymorphous phenomenon.
+It may be accompanied by various bodily reactions gold by no visible manifestation at all

-• Letting go is key : For those who wish to explore these sensations, the most important factor is psychological and physical relaxation.
-Anxiety or the obligation for results are the worst enemies of pleasure.
+• Letting go is the key: For those who wish to explore these sensations, the most important factor is psychological and physical release.
+Anxiety and pressure to perform are the worst enemies of pleasure.

-PS: It's often much more fun this way.
+PS: It's often a lot more fun this way.

 PS2: Tell us in the comments what the image in the article represents.